rifat-dhrubo/auth-app/README.md

 - yarn install or npm install
 - yarn dev or npm run dev

+Log in information for client app

+email: jdoe@gmail.com
+password: 123456a

 Environment variables are available from .env file.
 This app used mailtrap for email testing.
 A mailtrap account can be accessed via github account.
 For that MAIL_USER and MAIL_PASS need to be changed.

 ## API Documentation